Kumarmehta019/Space-Invaders/README.md

 ## 2. Project Brief and Technical Requirements

-- Build a grid based game in the browser
+- Build a grid based game in the browser.
-- The player should be able to clear at least one wave of aliens
+- The player should be able to clear at least one wave of aliens.
-- The player's score should be displayed at the end of the game
+- The player's score should be displayed at the end of the game.
-- Create a responsive design
+- Create a responsive design.
-- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
-- Do not use HTML Canvas
+- Do not use HTML Canvas.

 ## 3. Technologies Used

-- Javascript ES6
+- JavaScript.
-- CSS with Animation
+- CSS with animation.
-- HTML5
+- HTML.
-- Git
+- Git.
-- GitHub
+- GitHub.
-- Google Fonts
+- Google Fonts.
-- Figma- wire frame
+- Figma- wireframe.

 ## 4. Project Timeline- 7 Days

 ### Day One:

 The first day was spent planning the game by pseudo coding the MVP level.
-I then started creating the wireframe and mock up designs of the game using Fisma.
-This was also the first time I was using Fisma so I took some time to go through a few tutorials on how to use Fisma.
-THis was a great learning experience for me and I was able to create a rough design of how I wanted the game to look.
-Below are a few images of my Fisma designs:
+I then started creating the wireframe and mock up designs of the game using Figma.
+This was also the first time I was using Figma so I took some time to go through a few tutorials on how to use Figma.
+This was a great learning experience for me and I was able to create a rough design of how I wanted the game to look.
+Below are a few images of my Figma designs:

 <img width="490" alt="Screenshot 2021-10-07 at 22 24 06" src="https://user-images.githubusercontent.com/88886169/140654792-c79806be-da82-4664-bdcc-a5294ed31e00.png">